lorne-luo/rubix-bakery/README.md

 This system will breakdown the packs of client's order by following rules:

 1. If perfect breakdown exists, always return the perfect breakdown with minimum packs amount.
 Perfect breakdown means match the client's quantity with no remainder.

 2. If perfect breakdown not exists, consider to minimize the remainder first, then minimum packs amount.

     Example: Having pack size 5 and 8, for quantity 11 the expected answer should be 2 packs of 5 instead of 1 pack of 8 due to previous one have the lower remainder.

+3. In special case, it may have multiple solutions with same minimum pack amount.
+We consider they are both best solutions and not compare the price anymore.

+    For example use `[8,5,2]` to break down 15, both `8x1 + 5x1 + 2x1` and `5x3` can match.

 ## Install Environment
 To make it convenient to run and test, this works is finished within all Python built-in packages, so none extra packages need to be installed.
 The Python version should be 3.6 or above due to used [f-string formatting](https://docs.python.org/3/reference/lexical_analysis.html#f-strings) which is a new in Python 3.6.